Function available in CINEMA 4D Visualize, Broadcast, Studio

 - For PyroCluster projects, inconsistent results can be produced when using a non-homogenous network

-- Hardware OpenGL and software OpenGL rendering (see also ) are not supported.
+- Hardware OpenGL rendering (see also ) is not supported.

 - If a Spline shader is used in conjunction with fonts, problems can occur if render clients are running on different operating systems that don’t have the exact same fonts installed.